RandstormBTC/randstorm/README.md

 From 2011 - 2015 many popular crypto exchanges used BitcoinJS to generate private keys.

 There was an issue in BitcoinJS...

-“The most common variations of the library attempts to collect entropy from window.crypto's CSPRNG, but due to a type error in a comparison this function is silently stepped over without failing.
+> "The most common variations of the library attempts to collect entropy from window.crypto's CSPRNG, but due to a type error in a comparison this function is silently stepped over without failing.
 Entropy is subsequently gathered from math.Random (a 48bit linear congruential generator, seeded by the time in some browsers), and a single execution of a medium resolution timer.
-In some known configurations this system has substantially less than 48 bits of entropy.”
+In some known configurations this system has substantially less than 48 bits of entropy."

 This program generates a Random Private Key using the python equivalent to SecureRandom() in JSBN javascript library with Math.random().